camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

-Using the Camunda JBoss/WildFly subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
-The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7/Wildfly 8 / 10 Server:
+Using the Camunda JBoss / WildFly subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
+The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7 / Wildfly 8 / 10 Server:

 ```xml
 <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">